Gunilla Backman

-Gunilla Katarina Backman (born 18 June 1965) is a Swedish singer, actress, and musical-artist.
+Gunilla Katarina Backman (born 18 June 1965) is a Swedish singer, actress, and musical artist.

 Early life and career

-Backman comes from a musical family and studied classical ballet from 1972 until 1982 at Kungliga Teaterns balettskola and at the Balettakademien, Statens Dansskola and Cullbergbaletten.
+Backman comes from a musical family and studied classical ballet from 1972 until 1982 at Kungliga Teaterns balettskola and at the Balettakademien, Statens dansskola and Cullbergbaletten.
 She attended Adolf Fredrik's Music School and studied song at the age of seventeen, when she debuted in the role of Liesl in the musical Sound of Music at Folkan.
-At the same theater she also acted in the children's play Snövit och de sju dvärgarna about Snow white.
-In both productions she got to know her co-star Peter Jöback whom she after that has co-operated with several times.
-After these works she has worked primarily within song and musicals.
+At the same theater she also acted in the children's play Snövit och de sju dvärgarna about Snow White.
+In both productions she got to know her co-star Peter Jöback, with whom she has collaborated with several times.
+After these works, she has worked primarily within song and musicals.

 Career

-In 1984, she toured with Carola Häggkvist, and along with singer Henriette Johnsson she started the pop duo Katz.
+In 1984, she toured with Carola Häggkvist, and along with singer Henriette Johnsson, she started the pop duo Katz.
 The group toured Europe and she also recorded solo singles in Italy in 1989.
-In 1990, she got the role of Cosette in the musical Les Misérables at Cirkus in Stockholm, she was part of the ensemble for over 1000 plays of the musical both in Sweden, Germany and London.
-In 1992, she had the lead role of Maria in West Side Story at Riksteatern, and after that she acted in a revue with Bosse Parnevik, Monica Zetterlund and others.
+In 1990, she got the role of Cosette in the musical Les Misérables at Cirkus in Stockholm.
+She has been a part of the ensemble for over 1000 plays of the musical both in Sweden, Germany and London.
+In 1992, she had the lead role of Maria in West Side Story at the National Swedish Touring Theatre, and after that, she acted in a revue with Bosse Parnevik, Monica Zetterlund and others.